The cards, the people, the memory ...

 Father Marcantonio used to give, with a regular periodic cadence, an analytic statement account of all the contributions and gifts in kind received from the people and the various bodies.

 It was a nearly periodic bulletin sent to people, (during few years he sent nearly two hundred “circulars”, …as a «... public testimony of your generous collaboration»), with detailed and exhaustive statement accounts, news about undertaken activities, the state of the works and the work program.
-In 1986 he distributed also a small book entitled “Chronicle of a social institution”, where, with abundance of detail, he narrated the courageous action undertaken by him, wanted, cost what it may, and realized among difficulties and some ostracism.

 The "Hospice of the old" today

-Today the Fund “Institute S. Vincenzo de’ Paoli – Padre Antonino Marcantonio” is a flower to Bronte’s buttonhole, a small autonomous village, with a church, infirmary, kitchen and dining hall, laundry, generator, ample tree lined spaces, court-yards and terraces, living and reception rooms, double rooms with internal toilets, storerooms with refrigerators, garage, barber’s room , mortuary and …many elderly living together, less lonely and lovingly assisted.
+Today the Fund “Institute S. Vincenzo de’ Paoli – Padre Antonino Marcantonio” is a flower to Bronte’s buttonhole, a small autonomous village, with a church, infirmary, kitchen and dining hall, laundry, generator, ample tree lined spaces, court-yards and terraces, living and reception rooms, double rooms with internal toilets, storerooms with refrigerators, garage, barber’s room, mortuary and …many elderly living together, less lonely and lovingly assisted.

 The elderly inmates are 74 (equal to the number of beds), assisted day and night by 27 employees (nurses, physiotherapist, animators and other staff regularly engaged and three voluntary Indian sisters.